kmyhre/valgo/docs/index.md

 ### Planned features
 In the future, these features will be added:
-* Export to PDF, including detailed charts and the exact quotients used
+* Export to PDF, including detailed charts and the exact quotients used.
-* Importing parties and votes from Excel, in particular on macOS
+* Importing parties and votes from Excel, in particular on macOS.
-* User interface improvements for macOS and iPadOS
+* User interface improvements for macOS and iPadOS.

 ### Beta testing
 Would you like to participate in testing the latest beta?
 It is available through Apple's [TestFlight](https://testflight.apple.com/join/yuMl8zTx) service, and any testing and feedback (regarding bugs, UI, features missing, unnecessary features, etc.) is greatly appreciated.